-Mosaic supplements its print issues with lesson plans that are developed based on our content and social engagement as it relates to literature.
-These lesson plans, developed for secondary school educators, demonstrate how Mosaic’s content can serve as a connective tool to empower educators to use books, writing, and reading to further engage students.
+These lesson plans and workshops, developed for secondary school educators, demonstrate how Mosaic’s content can serve as a connective tool to empower educators to use books, writing, and reading to further engage students.
 Each lesson plan includes multiple themes and a reading list.

-LFP also develops workshops that facilitate a deeper understanding of cultural and social studies that helps educators better incorporate learning as it relates to the literary arts, media, and social engagement.
+LFP’s workshops help facilitate a deeper understanding of cultural and social studies that helps educators (and parents) better incorporate learning as it relates to the literary arts, media, and social engagement.
 For details email firstname.lastname@example.org.

 Our workshops take place on the last Wednesday of the month at the Laundromat Project, 920 Kelly St., Basement, Bronx, NY.
 Register on Eventbrite

 February 28: James Baldwin/Jesmin Ward/Black History Month

 March 28: Audre Lorde/Womens History Month

 April 25: Black Poets Speak Out/Poetry Month

 May 23: Jamel Shabazz/National Photo Month

 September 26: Kalief Browder

 October 24: Black Lives Matter